Skip to main content

 Current Adopt a Fish or Wildlife Areas/Friends Groups

-The image is a map of Wisconsin, detailing various natural areas and organizations.
-Different colored markers indicate locations: blue circles for State Fishery Areas, green circles for State Wildlife Areas and red hexagons for Friends Groups.
+The image is a map of Wisconsin, detailing various Adopt a Fish or Wildlife Program Properties.
+Different colored markers indicate locations: blue circles for State Fishery Areas and green circles for State Wildlife Areas.
 Labels inside the markers number each location.
 The map features navigation elements such as a compass rose in the top-right corner and a scale bar in the bottom-left.
 A legend in the lower-left corner explains the marker colors and indicates public lands.
-The image title at the top reads

 Adopt a Fish or Wildlife Areas